-4) Model Training: We implement the ARIMA model using the "forecast" R package [15].
+We implement the ARIMA model using the "forecast" R package [44].
 The package automatically selects the best model parameters based on the given order constraints.
-We implement the LSTM model using the "Keras" python library [16].
-Fig. 7 shows the structure of the LSTM model used in our evaluation.
+We implement the LSTM model using the "Keras" python library [45].
+Fig. 13 shows the structure of the LSTM model used in our evaluation.
 We carefully tune the model parameters and choose 5 neurons for each LSTM layer with a 0.2 dropout rate and linear activation function, and we use the history of the last 3 time units for the best performance.
-We implement our GNN-A and GNN-D model using the GNN toolbox [17].
+We implement HW model using the "stats" R package.
+We implement our GNN-A and GNN-D model using the GNN toolbox [46].
 We choose two propagation layers and two output layers.
 Before training, features and targets will be normalized by max normalizer.
 We set the GNN parameters as r = 2, l = 3, and use 5 hidden neurons for each layer of the propagation model with linear activation function and 6 neurons for each layer of the output model with tanh activation function.